Crime in Medicine

 3) It is not uncommon for someone in medicine to want to do something he or she shouldn't.
-There are statistics on how often crimes are committed by health care workers against patients, but medicine chooses to believe that the reasons do not exist and the issue is not important.
+Unnecessary operatons for profit?
+Lust?
+Competitiveness?
+There are lots of reasons.
+Bbut medicine chooses to believe that the reasons do not exist and the issue is not important.

 It might be that nothing can be done to make it so that patients are not easy targets.
 But something needs to be done to provide guardians for patients and a system that will respond to it when patients report having been victimized.
 Other health care workers never will do this job.
 They even are in denial about its needing to be done.
 So is the society as a whole.
-One lawyer, speaking about a doctor who had intentionally disabled a patient in a burst of anger, brushed if off by saying that he is sure that the surgeon does a more good than harm.
+One lawyer, when told about a doctor who had intentionally disabled a patient in a burst of anger, brushed if off by saying that he is sure that the surgeon does a more good than harm.

 So the lawyer gets to be judge and jury and dismiss it on that basis?